destroT/odoo-boilerplate/README.md

     -d, --dir-path          [Optional] Select different base directory (do not touch if you don't know)
 ```

-This script clones the Odoo and OpenUpgrade folders, then creates a virtual environment and installs all necessary dependencies.
+This script clones the Odoo and OpenUpgrade folders, then creates a virtual environment.
 > NB: The script is configured for python 3.8 (there are dependencies of your choice in the Odoo requirements)

 ### make_config_file.sh